May 23, 2025

 Not every college requires interviews.
 Most simply don’t have enough alumni available to do the job.
 In these cases, applicants aren’t penalized.

-3. Do Ivy Interviews Matter?
+3. Do Ivy League Interviews Matter?

 Interviews help you learn more about the school you’re applying to and can help you better position yourself as the ultimate applicant.
 If you’re offered an alumni interview or can request one, attending is always in your best interest!